qli94/RocketPatrolMods/README.md

 A new cloud in this version
 Receiving 30 points if it is hit

 - Implement an alternating two-player mode.
-In this mode, there is one rocket, and players take turns controlling this one rocket
+In this mode, there is one rocket, and players take turns controlling this one rocket:

 Player1: Use Key A&D to move & SPACE to fire